jorgemanrubia/ansible-rails-toolkit/README.md

 #### Configure your EC2 servers

-You can edit `environments/production-vagrant/group_vars/all/vars.yml` to configure your EC2 nodes.
+Edit `environments/production-vagrant/group_vars/all/vars.yml` to configure your EC2 nodes.
 Example: the type and number of instances you want to use.

 #### Provision instances